 First, as a person with fairly pronounced social anxiety that’s been a lifelong struggle for me, ‘just showing up’ can be a really big deal.
 Seriously.
 I don’t want a trophy or anything for going to my family’s holiday celebrations, or ‘non-mandatory’ work events, or routine social engagements like parties, but if I got a little more positive reinforcement that let me know people actually gave a damn that I showed up…that there was a purpose to me being there other than empty obligation…maybe I’d be more motivated to attend them and maybe I’d enjoy them more.
 You know, like…’Jen!
 You’re here!
 Good to see you!’
 It’s nice to be ‘rewarded’ that way for ‘just showing up.’
 Just saying.

 But also?
 As a kid who grew up apparently on the tail end of, ‘You don’t get recognized at all unless you ACHIEVE something,’ I DID achieve things.
 I got those awards.
 And no one cared.
 Earning that recognition didn’t make me feel special or proud of myself or good in any way really.
 So the trophy and ephemera I DID EARN being second in my graduating class academically…the plaques and certificates I DID EARN for excellence on the job when I worked outside the home…are totally meaningless to me now.
 They hold no significance to me whatsoever.
 In fact, I’ve repurposed a couple plaques as picture frames that now hold photos of my kid and my dog.
 The salutatorian trophy is in a box in a closet and except for writing this post today about how my accomplishments never seem to give me lasting happiness, I don’t even think about it.
-I did a big spring cleaning purge of our house this past week…all the closets and cabinets and drawers…and I *seriously* considered throwing all of that shit out.
+I did a big spring cleaning purge of our house this two springs ago (pre-Covid)…all the closets and cabinets and drawers…and I *seriously* considered throwing all of that shit out.
 Only the guilt that someone went to the trouble of ordering all that personalized junk with my name engraved on it keeps that box in my closet.

 And I’m still like this, even though J and my son and a few good friends now seem to think the things I do are impressive and a big deal (which I like and appreciate!
 Even though they make me feel weird and I don’t handle the kindness and enthusiasm as gracefully as I’d like to, I DO appreciate it very much).
 I still feel like I need to move on to the next thing.
 Right away.
 And the next thing had better be at least as good as the previous things were, preferably better.